A successful IT project doesn't happen by chance. There are rules that you need to follow in order to increase their chances of success.

 Need a hand choosing a tech stack for your project?
 A good IT company will guide you towards the best tools tech stack you should go for.

-Before you start an IT project, you need to create plan.
+To make sure you create a successful IT project, you need to create plan before you start.
 Is there an order of deliverables you would like to maintain?
 Do you want to focus on an MVP first before coding the rest of functionalities?
 Have you planned a launch campaign already so there is a strict due date for the project?

 Creating a plan will help you and your tech partner decide what is possible in what timeframe, so they can include as many variables in their own planning.